My Pandemic Wellness Story

 3 Things I Do Not Regret Doing Pre & Post Covid 19

-But here I am now trying to salvage a draft that was made almost 6 months ago.
+But here I am now, trying to salvage a draft that I wrote almost six months ago.
 Editing and making it more relevant to how I am currently feeling.

 My Pandemic Wellness Journey

 I Did the Right Thing When I Decided to Travel the World 4 Years Ago: